Engineers & Developers

 By Geoffrey Keating

-By using data models, various stakeholders such as developers, data architects, and business analysts can agree on the data they’ll capture and how they want to use it before building databases and warehouses.
+By using data models, various stakeholders like developers, data architects, and business analysts can agree on the data they’ll capture and how they want to use it before building databases and warehouses.

 Like a blueprint for a house, a data model defines what to build and how, before starting construction, when things become much more complicated to change.
 This approach prevents database design and development errors, capturing unnecessary data, and duplicating data in multiple locations.